muggy8/improbable/have-and-havenot/U5fsaQzI.md

 Melody was still in the corner of the glass aquarium.

-I could tell she might have felt a bit better knowing our attention was no longer on her but I still felt a bit bad for pretending she didn't exist.
+I could tell she might have felt a bit better knowing our attention was no longer focused on her but I still felt a bit bad for pretending she didn't exist.

 "Mikay, I don't know if I've told you this before or not but my goal for the past couple hundred years was to discover or create something new, something no one knew about, to experience something unique, something that no one else has experienced.
 In other words, to be unique, to be more than just a nobody in the endless sea of people."